Agenzia Nazionale Stampa Associata: Organization

 ANSA covers national and international events through its 22 offices in Italy, and its presence in more than 80 cities in 74 countries in the world.
 More than 2,000 news items are distributed every day by ANSA, together with more than 700 photos and several videos.
-ANSA multimedia production is distributed on all the digital platforms (web, TV, satellite, cellphones), using cutting-edge technologies.
+ANSA multimedia production is distributed on all the digital platforms (web, TV, satellite, cellphones).
 Among the more than 1,400 customers of ANSA productions, there are media companies, corporate firms, and the government.

-In addition to its primary news website at ANSA.it, ANSA has a news website at ANSAmed.info (where 'med' is short for Mediterranean) which covers the current affairs of all the countries of the Mediterranean Basin.
+In addition to its primary news website at ANSA.it, ANSA has a news website at ANSAmed.info (where 'med' is short for Mediterranean) which covers the current affairs of all the countries of the Mediterranean basin.
 "The ANSAmed package consists of a news stream of about 200 stories and reports per day, in English, Italian and Arabic languages.
 The news covers Euro-Mediterranean and Middle Eastern political news, and economic and business reports from the area."

-Recent events

-On 11 February 2013, ANSA scooped media outlets throughout the world with its coverage of Pope Benedict XVI's resignation, due to correspondent Giovanna Chirri's fluency in Latin, which enabled her to instantly translate the news when it was first announced.

-On 26 August 2014 was signed a five-year partnership agreement (2015–2020) between AP and ANSA for text, images and video.